-University: University of Exeter
+University: University of Dundee

-Year of qualification: 2014
+Year of qualification: 2017

 What attracted you to a career in law?

-Why solicitor not barrister?
+Why solicitor, not barrister?

-How did you decide which firms to apply to?
+How did you decide which law firm to apply to?

-How much work experience had you had?
-Why is it so important?
+How much work experience did you have?

 What do you think made your application successful?